Do you need a nominee director in Singapore?

 The nominee director should possess a clean criminal record and not be disqualified from holding any directorship positions.

-Should possess a regional residential address
+Should possess a Singapore residential address

 Should be at least 18+ years old